This post may contain affiliate links. For more information, read my disclosure policy.

 1. Preheat oven to 350°F. Grease and flour a 9×13-inch rectangular cake pan.
 You can also use nonstick baking spray (the kind with flour).

 2. Whisk salt, baking powder, baking soda, cinnamon, and flour in a medium bowl.
-Set aside.
+Set flour mixture aside.

-3. Whisk eggs until beaten, then whisk in oil, vanilla, and both sugars.
-Whisk until combined, then add dry ingredients and stir with a spatula or wooden spoon until just combined, then stir in shredded zucchini.
+3. Whisk eggs until beaten in a large bowl, then whisk in oil, vanilla, and both sugars.
+Add dry ingredients and stir with a spatula or wooden spoon until just combined, then stir in shredded zucchini.

-4. Place batter in prepared pan.
-Bake for 40-45 minutes or until a toothpick comes out clean in the center.
+4. Pour batter in prepared pan.
+Bake until a toothpick comes out clean in the center.

 5. Let the cake completely cool before removing from the pan and frosting.

-7. Frost the top of the cake with the frosting.
+7. Frost the top of the cooled cake with the frosting.

 zucchini cake in a rectangle grey pan with a slice taken out.